ArrowrIcon Home icon

 'Roll ups' cigarettes

-In view of the shortages and austerity during the Second World War and the years afterwards, my father made his own cigarettes from cigarette papers and tobacco, both bought from the local tobacconist.
+In view of the shortages and austerity during the Second World War and the years afterwards, my father repeatedly tried making his own cigarettes from cigarette papers and tobacco, both bought from the local tobacconist.
 These cigarettes were known as 'roll-ups'.

 Tobacco from used cigarette stubs